-Funeral for slain golf pro Gene Siller to be held Monday
+Funeral for slain golf pro Gene Siller held Monday

-(CNN)Funeral services will be held Monday morning for Gene Siller, the Atlanta-area golf pro who was fatally shot July 3, according his employer, Pinetree Country Club.
+(CNN)Funeral services were held Monday morning for Gene Siller, the Atlanta-area golf pro who was fatally shot July 3, according his employer, Pinetree Country Club.

-A celebration of life will be held later Monday at the club.
+The funeral was closed to the media and details were unavailable.
+A celebration of life was scheduled for later Monday at the club.
 Siller, 46, had a wife and two children, 6 and 7.

 The community has been mourning Siller, who was known as a man of compassion, said Rand Eberhard, a pastor who knew him.